Are you looking to be more physically active?

 Unsurprisingly, running strengthens your muscles, especially muscles like the quads, hamstrings, calves, and glutei in the lower half of your body.

-But did you know it can also improve your bone and ligament health?
+But did you know that running can also improve your bone and ligament health?

-Your tendons, ligaments, and bones also adapt to the pounding of running by building resilience.
+Your tendons, ligaments, and bones also adapt to the demands of running by building resilience.

-As you age, bone strength is particularly important because hormone changes can cause a decline in bone density to decline.
+As you age, bone strength is particularly important because hormone changes can cause a decline in bone density.

-Lower bone density increases your chances of osteopenia, osteoporosis, and fractures.
+Lower bone density increases your risk of osteopenia, osteoporosis, and fractures.

-But, running can help increase your peak bone density, lowering your risk for these health problems, and reducing your need for physical therapy for orthopedic health.
+However, running helps increase your peak bone density, lowering your risk for these health problems, and reducing your need for physical therapy for orthopedic health.

 4. It Can Help You Build A Sense Of Community

-Running through the areas in your neighborhood can help you feel grounded and connected to your surroundings.
+Running through the paths and trails in your neighborhood often helps people feel grounded and connected to their surroundings.

 When you’re running, you have the chance to see your local area change with the seasons and meet your neighbors and community members who are out and about.